What is Your Story?

+I have spent decades listening to people's stories.
 Within seconds I can sense the passion, the authenticity, and the inaccuracies.
 In news, those were red flags.
-Someone was hiding something, shading the truth, or not quite sure what the truth was.
+Someone was hiding something, or they weren't sure what the truth was.
 In business, it just means someone doesn't fully understand their own story yet.

 That is what I do.
 I help people who are trying to make a real difference in the world find clarity.
 Because in communication, clarity is kindness.
 And it starts with knowing who you are and what you are trying to do.